Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

-M2-R is primarily located in the heart, where its activation leads to a decrease in heart rate and cardiac contractility by inhibiting adenylate cyclase activity, thereby acting as a counter to the sympathetic nervous system’s stimulatory effects on the heart.
+The M2 Muscarinic Receptor (M2-R or M2 mAChR) is primarily located in the heart, where its activation leads to a decrease in heart rate and cardiac contractility by inhibiting adenylate cyclase activity, thereby acting as a counter to the sympathetic nervous system’s stimulatory effects on the heart.

 Functions of the Muscarinic Cholinergic M2 Receptor (M2-R)

 The M2 muscarinic receptor is one of the five muscarinic acetylcholine receptor subtypes (M1-M5).
 The M2 receptor, like other muscarinic receptors, is activated by the neurotransmitter acetylcholine.
 It is predominantly found in the heart and to a lesser extent in the central nervous system and other tissues.
-Below is a summary of its main functions:
+Below is a summary of its main functions.

 - Reduced Contractility in Atria (Negative Inotropy): Activation can decrease the force of atrial contraction, though the effect on the ventricles is less pronounced.